• Stop being a LURKER - join our dealer community and get involved. Sign up and start a conversation.

 • Like

-Reactions: jon.berna
+Reactions: DjSec and jon.berna

 The signal from measuring post click site website performance seems like a super obvious feedback loop to add into the ranking equation to me.
 A poor site rendering process that discourages further engagement and leads to a closed window event is against the primary aim to produce the best result possible which costs them $.
 Keep in mind this is while they deal with their first real threat in decades and need to improve their results.